acucciniello/acucciniello.com/_posts/2017-06-30-Bespoken--tools-to-Mock-Alexa-Functionality-in-Tests.md

   })
 ```

-The purpose of our `beforeEach()` function is to allow us to create a server that will host our lambda code.
+The purpose of our `beforeEach()` function is to allow us to create a server that will host our lambda function.
 This is the first parameter to the function.
 Next we want to set up an alexa emulator with `new bst.BSTAlexa()`.
 In order to get this working we need an `IntentSchema.json` and `SampleUtterances.txt`.
 They respectively hold you intent schema and the utterances you want to use for your intents.

 ### afterEach()